-BETTING BIG: marking one year of online gambling in Michigan
+BETTING BIG: Marking one year of online gambling in Michigan

 According to official estimates from the MGCB, digital casinos pocketed in excess of $1.1 billion in 2021.

-"The numbers have been great," Murley related.
+"The numbers have been great," Murley said.
 "I think [they] far exceeded what early estimates would be."

 "This money will certainly be able to make a difference," Murley said.